Overview

 • Cognitive-behavioral therapy (CBT): CBT helps individuals identify and challenge negative thought patterns, offering tools for clients to modify behaviors and develop coping skills.

-• Dialectical behavior therapy (DBT): Initially developed for individuals with borderline personality disorder, DBT focuses on emotion regulation, interpersonal effectiveness, distress tolerance, and mindfulness.
+• Dialectical behavior therapy (DBT): Initially developed for individuals with borderline personality disorder, DBT focuses on emotion control, interpersonal effectiveness, distress tolerance, and mindfulness.
 It has been shown to be particularly effective for those with NSSI tendencies.

 • Psychodynamic therapy: This approach delves into past experiences and unconscious processes to understand the motivations for self-injury, whether there was suicidal intent or not.